mrb/mrb.github.com/_posts/2016-01-15-cusec-friends.markdown

 Baudelaire's most famous work is (pardon my horrendous French accent) "Les Fleurs du Mal," or "The Flowers of Evil."
 A long, meandering, disturbing book, it nevertheless manages to do what I believe Baudelaire hoped it would - it expands your notion and understanding of what is beautiful, of what words can describe, of what a book can make you feel.

-In an homage to peaking out of windows, Baudelaire looks upon the world, reports on it, and provokes the reader who asks him whether his observations of the world are in fact "the right story."
+In an homage to peeking out of windows, Baudelaire looks upon the world, reports on it, and provokes the reader who asks him whether his observations of the world are in fact "the right story."
 Baudelaire replies:

-"What does it matter what reality is outside myself, so long as it has helped me to live, to feel that I am, and what I am?"
+> "What does it matter what reality is outside myself, so long as it has helped me to live, to feel that I am, and what I am?"

 The preface to the book contains this "malediction," another provocation, a defensive answer to the readers who he knows will misinterpret his work in some way:

-“It's Ennui!—his eye brimming with spontaneous tear
-He dreams of the gallows in the haze of his hookah.
-You know him, reader, this delicate monster, Hypocritical reader, my likeness, my brother!”
+> "It's Ennui!—his eye brimming with spontaneous tear / He dreams of the gallows in the haze of his hookah. / You know him, reader, this delicate monster, / Hypocritical reader, my likeness, my brother!"

 There are many poets who have since taught me lessons that have helped me redefine my aesthetics in subtle ways.
 Baudelaire was simply one of the first to bring a hammer to my naive, narrow notions of the capabilities of words.